New Buy Rating for Global Payments (GPN), the Technology Giant

-In a report released today, Ramsey El Assal from Barclays maintained a Buy rating on Global Payments (GPN), with a price target of $180.00.
-The company’s shares closed last Monday at $151.23.
+Raymond James analyst John Davis maintained a Buy rating on Global Payments (GPN) today and set a price target of $165.00.
+The company’s shares closed last Monday at $143.74.

-According to TipRanks.com, Assal is a 5-star analyst with an average return of 12.4% and a 58.1% success rate.
-Assal covers the Technology sector, focusing on stocks such as Fidelity National Info, Epam Systems, and Accenture.
+According to TipRanks.com, Davis is a 5-star analyst with an average return of 12.3% and a 58.3% success rate.
+Davis covers the Technology sector, focusing on stocks such as Jack Henry & Associates, Fidelity National Info, and Paypal Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Global Payments with a $203.20 average price target, which is a 40.4% upside from current levels.
-In a report issued on March 18, Citigroup also maintained a Buy rating on the stock with a $186.00 price target.
+Currently, the analyst consensus on Global Payments is a Strong Buy with an average price target of $198.45, which is a 38.1% upside from current levels.
+In a report issued on March 26, Rosenblatt Securities also initiated coverage with a Buy rating on the stock with a $179.00 price target.

 See today’s analyst top recommended stocks >>